kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/06_StructuredConcurrency.md

 # Structured concurrency

 _Coroutine scope_ is responsible for the structure and parent-child relationships between different coroutines.
-New coroutines always start inside a scope.
+We always start new coroutines inside a scope.
 _Coroutine context_ stores additional technical information used to run a given coroutine, like the dispatcher specifying the thread or threads the coroutine should be scheduled on.

 When `launch`, `async`, or `runBlocking` are used to start a new coroutine, they automatically create the corresponding scope.
-All these functions take a lambda with the receiver as an argument, and the implicit reciever type is the `CoroutineScope`:
+All these functions take a lambda with receiver as an argument, and the implicit reciever type is the `CoroutineScope`:

 ```kotlin
 launch { /* this: CoroutineScope */